saulalbert/CABNC/README.md

 To use or contribute to these transcripts:

 1. download and install [CLAN](http://childes.psy.cmu.edu/clan/),
-2. download the correspondingly titled audio file from the Audio BNC [AudioBNC site](http://www.phon.ox.ac.uk/AudioBNC#Access),
+2. download the correspondingly titled audio file from the [Audio BNC site](http://www.phon.ox.ac.uk/AudioBNC#Access),
-3. transcribe new files or refine existing transcripts.
+3. transcribe and push new files or refine existing transcripts using CLAN.

 ## BNC Data and Usage